mearlboro/mearlboro.github.io/_posts/2021-04-19-synch-part-5-blink-sync.md

 I heard the community complain a lot about the firmware of this router, and apparently changing the timeserver causes issues.
 I don't care what timeserver is used, as long as the same time is set on all my devices.
 Problematically, though, sometimes when the router is unplugged (which is likely with a system like this, which will be moved around to wherever we run the experiment), the time seems to be set to 1 Jan 1970.
 I haven't had a chance to find a workaround, nor to reproduce this consistently.
 So far it remains a Heisenbug.

 That aside, let's say the NTP server on the router is enabled and running at the router's IP address, `192.168.100.1`.
-We can now install `chrony` on the headsets
+We install `chrony` on the headsets

 ```console
 $ sudo apt install chrony